Golden and Silver Dark Sirens for precise H0 measurement with HETDEX: Toward Event-Specific Catalogs

 \subsection{LIGO, Virgo and LIGO-India Detector Networks}

 Next, we present a quantitative framework for designing HETDEX-style, event-specific spectroscopic surveys tailored to the golden and silver dark sirens expected from future ground-based GW detector networks.
-These networks will consist of upgraded versions of the currently operating LIGO and Virgo detectors, together with LIGO–India, which is now under construction.
+These networks will consist of upgraded versions of the currently operating LIGO and Virgo detectors, together with LIGO–India \citep{ligoindia}, which is now under construction.
 In our analysis, we consider three such network configurations, each operating under two progressively more sensitive instrument settings.
-The first setting, the A$+$ configuration \citep{Aplus}, increases the accessible volume by a factor of $\sim 8$ relative to LIGO’s recently completed fourth observing run (O4); this is equivalent to an improvement in strain sensitivity by a factor of $\sim 2$.
+The first setting, the A$+$ configuration \citep{Aplus}, increases the accessible volume by a factor of $\sim 8$ relative to LIGO’s recently completed fourth observing run (O4) \citep{LIGOScientific:2025slb}; this is equivalent to an improvement in strain sensitivity by a factor of $\sim 2$.
 The second, and the more ambitious A$^\#$ (pronounced A-sharp) configuration \citep{Asharp}, is expected to extend the detection volume by a factor of $\sim 60$ beyond O4.
+However the possibility of achieving A$^\#$ with Virgo remains uncertain.